James70/Getting-and-Cleaning-Data/README.md

 1. Please note that I created a second copy of the final dataset, formatted for fixed column width.
    To do this I used the write.fwf() function which is not in the default library set so you must
-   ensure to install the "gdata" package from CRAN in your R Studio.
+   ensure to manually install the "gdata" package from CRAN in your R Studio in my script.
+The fixed width columns are definitely easier to read, however, be aware that the columns don't line up with the column labels.

 2. I chose to simply edit a copy of the "features.txt" file in order to define only the columns
    which were standard deviation or mean measurement data.
 The processing scripts reads this file